Mini Docs

 3. Use simple files

-4. Use hirearchy
+4. Use hirerarchy

-5. Break big documents in small ones
+5. Break big documents into small ones

 Inspired by